allenai/beaker-gantry/README.md

 3. A PIP [`requirements.txt`](https://pip.pypa.io/en/stable/user_guide/#requirements-files) file.

 The first method is [the recommended approach](#use-conda), especially if you're already using conda.
+But it's perfectly okay to use a combination of these different approaches as well.
+This can be useful when, for example, you need to [use a CUDA-enabled version of PyTorch on Beaker but a CPU-only version locally](#how-do-i-use-a-cuda-enabled-version-of-pytorch-on-beaker-when-im-using-a-cpu-only-version-locally).

 ### Submit your first experiment with Gantry